Academic job search

 Track your applications

-- Consider using a spreadsheet to track the positions you have applied to and the details of the search process.
-Color code your spreadsheet for easy reference.
+- Use a spreadsheet to track the positions you have applied to.

-- Consider creating a file for each opening, with a copy of your cover letter, job description and correspondence received from the institution.
+- Create a file for each opening, with a copy of your cover letter, job description and correspondence from the institution.

 Sources for Academic Positions